Apollon-Kelenc/Apollon-Kelenc/README.md

 :mortar_board: Graduate *Web Development Bootcamp* @ **neuefische GmbH**

-:necktie: Currently looking for a Job as a Frontend Developer
+:necktie: Currently looking for a Job as a Junior Frontend Developer

 📫 You can reach me at: domenkelenc24@gmail.com